-Sharing Circles is open to anyone who can commit to attending the gatherings and who is willing to abide by the group's agreements.
+Sharing Circles is open to anyone who can commit to attending the gatherings and who is willing to abide by the group's covenant.
 We try to create groups of 6 to10 people that connect members across age, gender, ethnic, and other differences at a range of days of week and times of the day.
 People can join a Sharing Circle group at any time.
 If there is enough demand, we may add a Sharing Circle group during the year.

 Sharing Circles meet in comfortable, informal settings where we gather in a circle.
 We find it is easiest to create this atmosphere in a member's home or in the UUFSB building.
 Each group meets for two hours once a month.

 Although each group develops its own customs, our Sharing Circles follow a general format that consists of an opening chalice lighting andreading, check-in (a chance to share joys, sorrows and challenges with each other), topic reflection, check out (to see how each member is feeling about the session), and a closing ritual.
 The group facilitator guides the amount of time participants spend on each item to ensure that each member has a chance to participate, share, and listen.